 Submit completed forms by July 31st to firstname.lastname@example.org or fax to 501-450-5374.

 GEP students will not apply for housing or pay a deposit.

-Join us for New International Student Orientation December 6th-8th 2014.
+Join us for New International Student Orientation August 11th-14th.
 During orientation you will meet other international students, connect to Team Global leaders, take placement tests, register for classes and learn about academics and UCA and adjusting to American culture.